lopsae/gick/languageReminder.md

 git status for each file
 in stage
 in the workspace

 commands or options like `-s` or `git status` are quoted likeso

 stdin is standard input

+in code always use fileName
-always use fileName, not filename more in line with other cases like fileData, fileContents fileStatus, etc.
+more in line with other cases like fileData, fileContents fileStatus, etc.

+in helpdocs always use filename

 Helpdoc